scottyschup/ruby-curriculum/language-basics/blocks.md

 *unclear*
 What's the difference between a block and a `Proc`?
-A block is the Ruby code you write; Ruby then creates an object that will store your block so that you can call it later.
+A block is the Ruby code you write; Ruby then creates an object that will store your block so that you can call it later, a `Proc`.
 You can create a `Proc` object
 yourself:

 ```ruby